arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Goals

-- Get the Arduino Opta working with the Arduino IDE
+- Get the Opta working with the Arduino IDE
 - Blinking the LEDs on the device
 - Programming the button on the device
 - Test the inputs and outputs on the device